What led to your interest in a career in medicine? Who or what inspired you? Why medicine?

 What advice do you have for new applicants considering a career in medicine?

 I would say do not worry too much about financial aid in that you will be able to get student loans to cover your tuition.
-However, you should take into consideration the amount of average debt that you may graduate with, so you should use this information to help you pick the right medical school for you.
+However, you should take into consideration the amount of average debt that you may graduate with, so you can use this information to help you pick the right medical school for you.
 Also, be aggressive in seeking out scholarships.
 Surprisingly, I found a generous scholarship targeted for immigrants or children of immigrant parents.

-If you find yourself with rejections from all the schools you applied for, I suggest calling one of the admissions officers of some of the schools you applied to and asking them for specific advice in how to strengthen your application.
+If you find yourself with rejections from all the schools you applied for, I suggest calling one of the admissions officers of some of the schools you applied to and asking them for specific advice on how to strengthen your application.
 Or, before you even start your application, see if you can meet with one of them to talk about your application and get advice.
 I suggest doing this in the summer when admissions officers aren't so busy.

 Remember, the journey doesn't end when you get into med school or graduate from med school.
 Rather, it's the beginning of your career.